redpesk-common/canbus-binding/docs/3-Plugins.md

 # Plugins Prerequisites

-The low-level-can-generator generates c++ plugins from json mapping files for the canbus-binding binding.
+The canbus-generator generates c++ plugins from json mapping files for the canbus-binding binding.

-## Install the can-low-level devel version
+## Install the canbus-binding devel version

 If you have installed the canbus-binding from sources you already have the devel version installed.